sonatype-nexus-community/nancy/README.md

 This project is called `nancy` as like the great detective herself, it looks for problems you might not be aware of, and gives you the information to help put them to an end!

+### Relationship to govulncheck

+Go community starting 1.18, has used a tool called `govulncheck` shipped with golang distribution to verify vulnerablities.
+Govulncheck reports known vulnerabilities using static analysis of source code or a binary's symbol table.
+Nancy uses Sonatype's and the open source index.
+Nancy inspects dependency files to look at all possible vulnerable library usage.

 ## Installation

 At the current time you have a few options: